frontegg/frontegg-ios-swift/README.md

 ## Login with ASWebAuthenticationSession

-Starting from version 1.3.0, Frontegg SDK supports ASWebAuthenticationSession for login.
+Starting from version 1.3.0, the Frontegg SDK has introduced support for ASWebAuthenticationSession, enhancing the login experience.
+This new feature allows for a more streamlined and secure authentication process.

-`FronteggAuth.shared.loginWithPopup` parameters:
+A `loginWithPopup` method has added with parameters to accommodate the integration of ASWebAuthenticationSession:

-- `window`: The window to present the login view controller.
-If not provided, the SDK will use the key window.
+- `window`: Specifies the window where the login view controller will be presented.
+If this parameter is not provided, the SDK will default to using the key window.
-- `ephemeralSesion`: A Boolean value that indicates whether the session should be ephemeral.
-Default is `true`.
+- `ephemeralSession`: A Boolean flag indicating if the session should be ephemeral.
+By default, this is set to `true`.
-- `loginHint`: The login hint to use for the login process.
-Default is `nil`.
+- `loginHint`: An optional parameter for the login hint to be used during the login process.
+It is `nil` by default.
-- `loginAction`: The login action to use for the login process.
-Default is `nil`.
+- `loginAction`: An optional parameter that defines the login action to be used.
+It also defaults to `nil`.
-- `completion`: The completion handler to call when the login process is finished.
+- `completion`: A completion handler that is called once the login process concludes.

-Example of how to use ASWebAuthenticationSession:
+Below are examples demonstrating how to utilize ASWebAuthenticationSession with the Frontegg SDK in both UIKit and SwiftUI applications.

-### **UIKit:**
+### UIKit Implementation

+For developers using UIKit, the login process can be initiated as follows:

 ```swift
 import UIKit